BOOK REVIEWS – Oil and Water

 CONFERENCE PRESENTATION – 公众参与科研理论与内蒙古牧区饮用水安全实践国际研讨会 (Public Participation Scientific Theories: Drinking Water Safety in Inner Mongolia)

-Wuqiriletu made an oral presentation on “Theories of Public Participation in Scientific Research and the Practices in Inner Mongolian Herder’s Drinking Water Safety Issues”, at the College of Humanity and Social Science in Inner Mongolia Agricultural University on 23 December 2015.
+Uchralt Otede made an oral presentation on “Theories of Public Participation in Scientific Research and the Practices in Inner Mongolian Herder’s Drinking Water Safety Issues”, at the College of Humanity and Social Science in Inner Mongolia Agricultural University on 23 December 2015.
 Following the presentation, an open discussion were held between the presenters and professors, lecturers and students from the college.
 Two things were developed during the discussion session.
 Firstly, the college decided to introduce the theories of Public Participation in Scientific Research to students as part of their coursework.
-Secondly, a professor and a lecturer and their students requested Wuqi to collaborate on a particular project in Inner Mongolia as a practice of Public Participation in Scientific Research project in 2016.
-Wuqi’s presentation was featured in the college’s homepage as in the following – http://renwen.imau.edu.cn/info/1014/3604.htm
+Secondly, a professor and a lecturer and their students requested Uchralt to collaborate on a particular project in Inner Mongolia as a practice of Public Participation in Scientific Research project in 2016.
+Uchralt’s presentation was featured in the college’s homepage as in the following – http://renwen.imau.edu.cn/info/1014/3604.htm

 LOCAL ENGAGEMENT – Interview with Ainoukai (愛農会、Japanese Organic Farmers’ Association）